stuycs-softdev-fall-2013/proj3-6-BAJA/README.md

 * You recieve a simple job offer that you quickly complete.
 * You do a couple of follow up jobs.
 * You discover that you hav hacked the government!
 You want out.
-* They black mail you; you have no choice.
+* They blackmail you; you have no choice.
 You have to keep working for them.
 * Eventually you hack them, and escape the world of danger.

 So every mission you have will fit into the plot above, but will also be a